 Prerequisite: Permission of the instructor.

 FDSC 161 Introduction to Food Science and Technology (Gen. Ed.
-Goal 6, Lab)
+Domain II-B, Lab)

 An introduction to food science and technology based on an understanding of the chemical principles regulating the properties of food.
 This course employs physical sciences, biological sciences, and engineering in the study of the nature of food, food safety, and the technology underlying the processing and preservation of food.
 Laboratory sessions coordinated with the lectures illustrate and reinforce the important relationships between chemical principles and food.